gabrielmadruga/MacroCounter/MacroCounter/README.md

     - Add version to the settings
     - Contact us
 - Improve persistance (SQLite or CoreData?)
+- Show warning message when going back after editing a value
 - Publish the App!
     - Find resources on how to make a good first impresion on the AppStore, screenshots, icon, etc